IEEEComputerSocietyUNB/dojo-statistics/README.md

-# dojo-statistics
+# Dojo Statistics

-Data parser for attendance in dojo sessions
+Data parser for attendance on dojo sessions.